Magnificent Marriage Monday – My Marriage Is Protected By God!

 Turn-Around Tuesdays are designed to bring hope and help, insight and encouragement to those of us who are simply overwhelmed by the flood of problems life throws at us.
 No one is immune to trials and troubles, but God has a way of lifting us from life’s torrents.
 Each short thought is written by Dr. Matthew Lee Smith, Executive Director of Eagles In Leadership, and comes from his life-journey with the God who never leaves us or forsakes us.
 He welcomes your comments below.

-I’m Dr. Matthew Lee Smith and I want to share some Hope For Today about what happened Behind the Scenes between Jesus and His Father before Jesus died and rose again for our salvation on Easter Morning!
+I’m Dr. Matthew Lee Smith and I want to share some Hope For Today about the Biblical truth that God Created the Family!

 Check it out at the link below.
 Click the link below to listen.
 Hope For Today is a part of the ministry of Eagles In Leadership.
 If you would like to know more about the hope God gives and His abundant life through Jesus Christ, I would invite you to check out our website: EaglesInLeadership.org.